Fatumayattani/lore/README.md

    - Immutable story NFTs

 ## 🤝 Contributing

-We welcome contributions through:
+We warmly welcome contributions in the following ways:

-1. Story contributions (after mainnet launch)
+1. Crafting and expanding the collaborative story (post-mainnet launch)
-2. Smart contract improvements
+2. Enhancing and optimizing smart contract logic and security
-3. Frontend development
-4. Documentation updates
+3. Developing integration tools and utilities for better interaction
+4. Designing engaging community events and challenges to boost participation

+If you're passionate about storytelling, blockchain tech, or community building, your skills are invaluable here!